stanfordnlp/dspy/dspy-docs/docs/tutorials/rag.md

 # RAG: A Step-by-Step Guide

-Retrieval augmented generation, or RAG for short, allows LLM to tap into a huge corpus of knowledge from sources like Wikipedia that they can access based on the query.
-So when asked something, LLM can search its knowledge store to find relevant passages/content to generate it's response.
+Retrieval-augmented generation (RAG) is an approach that allows LLMs to tap into a large corpus of knowledge from sources and query its knowledge store to find relevant passages/content and produce a well-refined response.

-RAG means LLMs can keep up with all sorts of topics and give thoughtful answers, even if they weren't originally trained on the subject.
-In many cases though they can be quite tricky to set up!!
-Luckily DSPy makes setting up retreiver into the pipeline quite seemless!!
+RAG ensures LLMs can dynamically utilize real-time knowledge even if not originally trained on the subject and give thoughtful answers.
+However, with this nuance comes greater complexities in setting up refined RAG pipelines.
+To reduce these intricacies, we turn to **DSPy**, which offers a seamless approach to setting up prompting pipelines!

 ## Configuring LM and RM

-We'll start by setting up the language model (LM) and retrieval model (RM). **DSPy** supports multiple API and local models.
-In this notebook, we'll work with GPT-3.5 (`gpt-3.5-turbo`) and the retriever `ColBERTv2`.
+We'll start by setting up the language model (LM) and retrieval model (RM), **DSPy** supports through multiple APIs and local models hosting.

-To make things easy, we've set up a ColBERTv2 server hosting a Wikipedia 2017 "abstracts" search index (i.e., containing first paragraph of each article from this [2017 dump](https://hotpotqa.github.io/wiki-readme.html)), so you don't need to worry about setting one up!
-It's free.
+In this notebook, we'll work with GPT-3.5 (`gpt-3.5-turbo`) and the `ColBERTv2` retriever (a free server hosting a Wikipedia 2017 "abstracts" search index containing the first paragraph of each article from this [2017 dump](https://hotpotqa.github.io/wiki-readme.html)).
+We configure the LM and RM within DSPy, allowing DSPy to internally call the respective module when needed for generation or retrieval.

 ```python
 import dspy